MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/3d-content-guidelines/optimize-models.md

 >
 > Dynamics 365 Guides includes a GTLF loader that does not support alpha transparency in textures.
 However, you can set a single alpha value for an entire material.
 >
-> Dynamics 365 Guides has a 16 megapixel limit on textures.
+> Dynamics 365 Guides has a 16 megapixel limit on textures promoting app stability and a more consistent guides experience.

 ### See also
 - [Overview of preparing 3D models](index.md)